DanNixon/sine2020_software_guidelines_paper/report.md

 A benefit gained from making code modular is the ability to test each module in isolation using automated testing, for instance unit testing.

+The code base of your software should be managed using an appropriate build system, of course this depends on the language (or combination of languages) used.

+A good choice for C and C++ projects is CMake.
+This can handle setting up library paths and build tools automatically, allowing developers on any platform to develop your software with relative ease.

+For Python based projects Python's setuptools is typically sufficient, for specific cases (for example, when the software depends on tricky to package dependencies) Conda may be used as an alternative.

+C++ projects can also benefit from use of a dependency manager such as Conan.
+Most build systems for other languages combine a dependency manager into the build system, however this is not the case for CMake.

 ## (7) Business as Usual

 This section aims to outline choices that impact the day to day work of